 Javier is also humbled to have been appointed as Co-Lead Counsel to the Economic Loss and Property Damage Track in the Champlain Towers South Collapse Litigation, pending in Miami-Dade County state court before the Honorable Michael Hanzman.
 This ongoing complex litigation, in the aftermath of the devastating Champlain Towers collapse tragedy claiming 98 souls and 136 property units, has been one of the most important and impactful cases of Javier’s career and garnering worldwide importance.
 The resolution of this matter with over $1.3 billion going to the victims was one of the highest settlements in the Country in 2022.

 Chambers USA has ranked Javier since 2021 for Litigation: General Commercial and described him as “a highly effective oral advocate” and “an experienced litigator who leads an excellent team.”
+As featured in The Miami Herald, he was selected by peers as one of South Florida’s 2024 Top Lawyers.
 From 2010-2018, he was named a “Rising Legal Star” by Florida Super Lawyer’s Magazine, a “Rising Star” by the Daily Business Review and a “Top 40 Under 40” by the Cystic Fibrosis Foundation.
 He was elected to the Cuban American Bar Association’s Board of Directors in 2009, and served as its President in 2017.
 Javier was honored as a Golden Angel for his support of the Jackson Memorial Foundation through JUNTOS, the philanthropic foundation he co-founded.
 Since 2005, he has been a member of the Harvard Alumni Association’s Interviewing Committee.
 He is also a Miami Art Studio (MAS) advisory Board Member.

 Prior to joining Kozyak Tropin & Throckmorton, Javier was a legal clerk in the White House Counsel’s Office where he was very involved in the vetting process for the replacement of then Chief Justice William Renquist.
 Javier also worked at the United States House of Representatives as part of the legal review team for new policy and legislation.